Learning the ropes!

 - How have carers moved the client in the past?

 The answers to these questions will help establish the safest ways to move a person.
-The aim is to keep both our Healthcare Assistants and our clients safe at all times.
+The aim is to keep both our carers and our clients safe at all times.

 Handles and mechanical aids may be necessary for some situations, along with relevant training.
 At other times, addressing the cause of a person’s immobility may also be appropriate.
 They may, for example, need a referral to a physiotherapist.

 Whatever our clients’ needs are, we will always assess them carefully to ensure their safety and that of those who are caring for them.
-The initial training our Healthcare Assistants receive and the refresher sessions are part of this process.
+The initial training our carers receive and the refresher sessions are part of this process.